PUMA Magnify NITRO 3 Running Shoe Review

 Energy Return

-The PUMA Magnify NITRO 3 delivers very good energy return for a daily trainer.
-The nitrogen-infused PEBA-based foam in the midsole helps to create a bouncy effect.
+The PUMA Magnify NITRO 3 delivers acceptable responsiveness for a daily trainer.
+The nitrogen-infused PEBA-based foam in the midsole helps to create a bouncy effect in the forefoot.
+The shoe has a slight rocker, but it's not stiff or steep enough to drive forward propulsion.

 Pros